ansys/scade-design-rules/doc/source/rules/project_structure/user_defined_types_lib.rst

 Verification
 ------------
-This rule checks all inputs and outputs for top-level operators (i.e. operators located directly in a root-level package).
+This rule checks all inputs and outputs for top-level operators, that are operators located directly in a root-level package.

 For each input/output that has a user-defined complex type, the rule checks that the type is defined in a separate library project.

-Finally, it checks that the library project's name starts with 'Lib' + the domain name provided as a parameter, e.g. ``LibDomainProjectName``.
+Finally, it checks that the library project's name starts with 'Lib' + the domain name provided as a parameter, for example ``LibDomainProjectName``.

 Resolution
 ----------